chrisbrooks-hue/chrisbrooks.github.io/README.md

- I was helped with the equations by chat got and grok ai
+ I was helped with the equations by chat gbt and grok ai